Colm Bonnar: Tipperary

-2022 season
+2022 Season

 On 8 September 2021, Bonnar was announced as the new Tipperary senior hurling manager on a three-year term.

-On 8 January 2022, in his first game in charge, Tipperary lost to Kerry by 0-14 to 0-17 in Tralee in the quarter final of the 2022 Munster Senior Cup.
+On 8 January 2022, in his first game in charge, Tipperary lost to Kerry by 0-14 to 0-17 in Tralee in the quarter-final of the 2022 Munster Senior Cup.

 His first championship game in charge was on 17 April 2022, a 2-24 to 2-20 defeat to Waterford in the opening round of the 2022 Munster Hurling Championship.

 Tipperary went on to lose all four games in the 2022 Munster Championship and finished bottom of the table and failed to qualify for the All-Ireland Championship.

-On 13 July 2022, the Tipperary management committee at a meeting voted for change and decided to relieve Bonnar from his duties as Tipperary senior hurling manager.
+On 13 July 2022, the Tipperary management committee at a meeting voted for change and decided to relieve Bonnar from his duties as Tipperary senior hurling manager after one year.

 Bonnar speaking after the decision said “I am extremely disappointed with the decision of the executive committee of Tipperary GAA regarding my position as Tipperary senior hurling manager".